 Use a variety of distances / angles

 Another important tip is to take your photographs from multiple angles that capture landmarks in the background for reference and scale.
-Panoramic and distance shots (no more than 20 feet away) paint a clear picture of the local surrounds and the position of the vehicles.
+Panoramic and distance shots (no more than 20 feet away) paint a clear picture of the local surroundings and the position of the vehicles.
 Close-up shots (1-5 feet away) should also be included, to demonstrate the full extent of vehicle damage.
 If your cell phone or camera has a date stamp function, make sure to use it.
 If the accident happened at dusk or after nightfall, try and experiment with different flash settings to ensure photos are clear and readable.

 Pursuing a car accident claim in California